futagoza/vsc-syntax-pegjs/README.md

-# vsc-syntax-pegjs

-Syntax highlighting for PEG.js in Visual Studio Code
+An extension for VS Code that provides syntax highlighting for PEG.js and some of its variants.

 # languages